 After turning professional in 1948, Suggs became a founding member of the Ladies Professional Golf Association (LPGA).
 As a pro she won the Western Open again in 1948 and ‘53, and repeated her Titleholders win in 1954, ‘56 and ‘59.
 Suggs won the U.S. Women’s Open in 1949 and ‘52, and was earned entry into the LPGA Hall of Fame.
 She won the LPGA Championship in 1957.

-During her professional career, she won 50 LPGA events and served as president of the LPGA in 1956-57.
+During her professional career, she won over 50 LPGA events and served as president of the LPGA in 1956-57.
 The USGA honored Suggs in 2007 with the Association’s Bob Jones Award.
 The LPGA has named its Rookie of the Year Award after her.
 Suggs passed away in August of 2015.